System Design Space

 The AGI ambition is decomposed into measurable milestones: games, science, and practical tools.
 That reduces strategic execution risk.

-Research velocity depends on compute platform, data quality, and internal tooling maturity.
-Without this stack, breakthroughs are harder to sustain.
+Research velocity depends on compute resources, data quality, and the maturity of internal tools.
+Without that stack, breakthroughs are harder to reproduce and slower to reach practice.

 DeepMind repeatedly transfers methods from demo-like domains into areas with measurable real-world impact, from Go to biology and optimization.